 - The practice had an induction programme for newly appointed non-clinical members of staff that covered such topics as fire safety, health and safety and confidentiality. - The learning needs of staff were identified through a system of appraisals, meetings and reviews of practice development needs.
 Staff had access to appropriate training to meet these learning needs and to cover the scope of their work.
-This included on-going support during sessions, appraisals, clinical supervision, and facilitation and support for the revalidation of doctors.
+This included on-going support during sessions, one-to-one meetings, appraisals, coaching and mentoring, clinical supervision, and facilitation and support for the revalidation of doctors.
 All staff had undertaken an appraisal within the last 12 months.